ParAlg/gbbs/index.md

 * Approximate Set Cover
 * Triangle Counting

-If you find our work useful, please consider citing us:
+If you find our work useful, please consider citing our paper:

 ```
 @inproceedings{dhulipala2018theoretically,